Representative John Lewis Honors Martin Luther King Jr. In Touching Twitter Tribute

 Trump’s attacks on Lewis began Friday after Lewis told NBC News that the representative didn’t believe Trump was a “legitimate president” due to the Russian hacking scandal surrounding his election.
 Trump drew national ire for insulting Lewis, considering the president-elect not only belittled a civil rights leader, but he did it on Martin Luther King Jr. weekend.

+Trump White House press secretary Sean Spicer also derided Lewis, stating, “[Y]ou know, Congressman Lewis started this,” on NBC’s Today show.

+However, Lewis is one of many democratic politicians who plan to boycott Trump’s inauguration on January 20.

-While Pence and Spicer were criticizing Lewis’s comments about president-elect Trump, Lewis focused on the importance of Martin Luther King Jr.’s birthday.
+While Pence and Spicer were criticizing Lewis’ comments about president-elect Trump, Lewis focused on the importance of Martin Luther King Jr.’s birthday.
 Lewis is the only member of the “big six” who is still alive.
-Lewis has been been a Georgia congressman since 1987 and has often utilized his civil rights training in politics.
-In June 2016, Lewis, with other democratic congress members, staged a sit-in on the congress floor to protest republican blockades against gun control.
+Lewis has been a Georgia congressman since 1987 and has often utilized his civil rights training in politics.
+In June of 2016, Lewis, alongside other Democratic Congress members, staged a sit-in on the congress floor to protest Republican blockades against gun control.

 Lewis ended his tribute to his friend, Martin Luther King Jr., by delivering a general call for justice and activism in a time of political strife.

 Lewis stated, “Our nation has at times created & enforced unjust laws.
 It is up to people of conscience to expose such injustice through nonviolent means.”

 Our nation has at times created & enforced unjust laws.
 It is up to people of conscience to expose such injustice through nonviolent means.